 How to Make WiFi Settings Backup on Android Phone and Tablet

-Since WiFi comes to use, many people likes to use it to search the internet, play music or videos on Android device, or view Facebook, Twitter, Linkedln, and more, backup Android data to the cloud, and more.
+Since WiFi comes to use, many people like to use it to search the internet, play music or videos on an Android device, or view Facebook, Twitter, Linkedln, and more, backup Android data to the cloud, and more.
 This helps to save the data of the 4G/3G/2G Android phone.

-However, sometime you might forget the WiFi password, which stops you from using it.
+However, sometimes you might forget the WiFi password, which stops you from using it.
 To avoid it, you need to backup Android WiFi with password to a safe place.
-In this article, I'll show you how to backup android WiFi password and backup Android data via WiFi easily and conveniently.
+This article will show you how to backup android WiFi passwords and backup Android data via WiFi easily and conveniently.

 Part 1.
 Three Methods to Backup Android WiFi Settings